TzviPM/laravel-deploy/README.md

 Each server must include both a domain name and a server ID, separated by a space.
 The domain name should be the wildcard subdomain pointing at that server (without the wildcard part).
 For example, if your wildcard subdomain is `*.abc.myorg.com` and your Forge server ID is `60041`, set this input parameter to `abc.myorg.com 60041`.

 If this input parameter contains multiple lines, each line will be treated as a different Forge server.
 The action currently only deploys to one server; if you list multiple servers, it will use the first one.

+#### `branches`

+The `branches` input parameter accepts a list of mappings from repo branch names to database branch names.

+Each mapping must include both a git branch name and a database branch name, separated by a space.
+The `laravel-deploy` action will prioritize these mappings over auto-generated branch names.
+This can be useful, for example, if your git repository uses `master` as its primary branch name, but the planetscale database uses `main`.

+If this input parameter contains multiple lines, each line will be treated as a separate mapping.

 #### `environment`